 "What's new for you, kid?" he asked.
 This was when I knew Scott was getting down to business.
-When he called me kid and slipped on his thick framed reading glasses that made him look much older than fifty.
+When he called me kid and slipped on his thick framed reading glasses making him look much older than fifty.
 He had a notepad on his lap, but in all the time I'd known him, the pages had been left blank.

 "I'm still thinking a lot about my new editing chief at Exile," I said.